jayalmaraz/jay-almaraz.github.io/docs/managers/uploading-content-with-resources.md

 ![The basic Campfire rich text editor](./assets/resources/text-editor.png) {: .my-8 }

 Our text editor includes, from left to right, **Bold**, _Italic_, Underline, ~~Strikethrough~~, and `Monospace` formatting.
-You can apply and of these formats to normal text by either selecting the style and then typing, or by highlighting a section of text then choosing the style (or styles!) that you want.
+You can apply any of these formats to normal text by either selecting the style and then typing, or by highlighting a section of text then choosing the style (or styles!) that you want.
 Hit the button again when you're done to switch the style off.

 The Bulleted List and Numbered List are available too, simply choose the one that you want and use Enter/return on your keyboard to add new items.
 Once you're finished just hit the button again to end the list, or Enter/return again.